Updated: Feb 9

 You will never get rid of a harmful addiction if you think it is good or okay for you to do.
 This is scary when you truly think about it because if you enjoy the feeling and personal gain the addiction is providing for you, you welcome it, you don't want to stop doing it.
 This is probably why you're addicted to it in the first place.
 Sometimes people do not feel that harmful addictions such as smoking, drugs, or porn are bad for them, and because of this, they continue to do it without question.

 Example: Using Drugs For Peace: I know folks that have a weed/drug-induced high in the morning because they say it relaxes them and gives them some peace.
-I would say that anything that negatively impairs your abilities, consciousness, and helps you not to be your best version of you is not good for you...
+I would say that anything that negatively impairs your abilities, consciousness, and helps you not to be your best version of yourself is not good for you...

 Just because something may be legal for you do does not mean that it is good for you!